mikolajjuda/rust-introduction/slides_en.md

 Overview
 ===

-Rust is a compiled, multi-paradigm, general-purpose programing language focusing on (among others) security, reliability and performance
+Rust is a compiled, multi-paradigm, general-purpose programming language focusing on (among others) security, reliability and performance

 <!-- column_layout: [3, 2] -->